Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 Top of page

-Special reasons could include:
+Special reasons no to disqualify could include:

 3. Moving the vehicle to prevent a hazard or an accident.